blue-factory/messages-core/README.md

 ## Channels

 Corresponds to the type of message that could be sent, for this there must be the implementation of that channel.
-There are currently several channels available to use, some are [Email](https://github.com/microapis/messages-email-api), [SMS](https://github.com/microapis/messages-sms-api), [IoT](https://github.com/microapis/messages-iot-api) and more.
+There are currently several channels available to use, some are [Email](https://github.com/microapis/messages-email-api), [SMS](https://github.com/microapis/messages-sms-api), [IoT](https://github.com/microapis/messages-iot-api) and [Hook](https://github.com/microapis/messages-hook-api).

 The channel corresponds to an attribute of **message**, therefore, the name will be the unique key to identify the type of channel.